Final update in Spain on Sunday 21 June at 2am.

 Further details (in English) of how Barcelona city is adapting urban spaces and re-opening establishments during the relaxing of lockdown restrictions, plus all details about the rules concerning its beaches, can be found on the City Council’s website by clicking here.

 The Basque Country has three provinces – Álava, Vizcaya and Guipúzcoa.
+The entire region moved to Phase Three on 8 June.

 Castilla y León

 Castilla y León has nine provinces – León, Burgos, Salamanca, Zamora, Soria, Valladolid, Palencia, Ávila and Segovia.
-The whole region moved to Phase One from Monday 25 May.

 Castilla La Mancha

 Castilla La Mancha has five provinces – Guadalajara, Ciudad Real, Cuenca, Toledo and Albacete.
+All the regions is now in Phase Three.

 Canary Islands has two provinces – Las Palmas and Santa Cruz de Tenerife.
+All the Canary Islands moved to Phase Three on 8 June.

 Ceuta and Melilla